Eftimin70/vibeshine/README.md

-# This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox
+# This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox.
+Fix only works when encoder 'AMD AMF/VCE (Experimental)' is selected

 # Vibeshine